Industrial Product Price Index (IPPI)

 The composite indexes are weighted averages of the elemental indexes.
-For the IPPI, commodity and industry weights are taken from the output matrix of the 2002 Input-Output tables produced by the Industry Accounts Division of the Canadian System of National Accounts (SNA).
-These tables are derived from shipment values reported for the 2002 Annual Survey of Manufactures (ASM) and edited to conform to the industry classification (i.e. NAICS).
+For the IPPI, commodity and industry weights are derived from sales of goods manufactured as reported for the 2010 ASML and edited to conform to the industry classification (i.e. NAICS).
 However, each December, company/product weights within a commodity index can be changed in order to reflect important changes in production patterns.
 The entire weighting scheme for the IPPI is generally revised every 5 years.
-The current time base and weight base is 2002=100.
+The current time base and weight base is 2010=100.

-Three sets of price indexes for industrial products are produced.
-The first set of indexes is grouped by commodities, weighted by their value of production in 2002, and arranged according to the medium-level commodity groupings from the input-output tables.
+Two sets of price indexes for industrial products are produced.
+The first set of indexes is grouped by commodities, weighted by their sales of goods manufactured in 2010, and classified according to the 2012 NAPCS.

-The historical series consist of all data for the months prior to January 2002.
-They were obtained by linking together indexes from the 2002-based IPPI series and the corresponding 1997-based IPPI series.
-These historical series were obtained by rebasing the 1997-based IPPI series using, as the rebasing factor, the ratio of 100 to the annual average index of 2002.
+The historical series consist of all data for the months prior to January 2010.
+Because of the change from PCG to NAPCS, where possible, historical series were obtained by linking together indexes from the 2010-based IPPI series and the corresponding 2002-based IPPI series in order to have as much historical information as possible.
+These historical series were obtained by rebasing the 2002-based IPPI series using, as the rebasing factor, the ratio of 100 to the annual average index of 2010.